mattbearman/lime/README.markdown

 I built the LiME webpage complier in PHP for no other reason than it's the language I know best.
 In my mind LiME is more of an idea than a pice of software, and I'd love nothing more than to see it ported to other languages.

 ##Documentaion##
-I will be creating a full LiME website with full documentation, but until then if you'd like to use LiME I recommend cloning this repo and poking around the source code and demo site, that should give you enough information to get going.
+I will be creating a full LiME website with full documentation, but until then the source code and demo site should give you enough information to get going.

+##Installing##
+To use LiME simply clone this repository to your server, rename the demo_site/ directory to site/ and point your set your servers document root to site/webroot.